 9. Have an idea of what you like and don’t like

 This pretty much goes without saying before you head out to find your wedding florist: To get the best flowers for you, you have to put your feelers out a little before to find out what you like best!
-Before your start the all important process of choosing your florist, put a bit of time aside to do your very own floral research.
+Before you start the all-important process of choosing your florist, put a bit of time aside to do your very own floral research.
 Find pictures of the flowers you like, start a Pinterest board or save images straight to your phone – learning the names as you go along!
-It can be a great help going into a florist and knowing the names of particular flowers, a long with a little of the lingo.
+It can be a great help going into a florist and knowing the names of particular flowers, along with a little of the lingo.
 The language of flowers can be conveyed by learning a few simple floral terms, the very same terms that your florist will use and talk in.
-For example, find out the name of your favourite style of bouquet (is it a cascade, posy, biedermeir…?), arrangements and the other all important details!
+For example, find out the name of your favourite style of bouquet (is it a cascade, posy, Biedermeier…?), arrangements and the other all important details!

 10. Remember: Your florist is your friend!